 A proton beam is a form of focused radiation used to treat solid tumors.
 It is superior to traditional radiation therapy (X-Ray, or Photons) in that it reduces damage to surrounding healthy tissue by 2X-6X, thereby reducing toxicities and improving patient survival and quality of life.
-Proton therapy is used routinely for treating many types of cancer; it is FDA-cleared (510k) and reimbursed by both Federal and private insurers.
+Proton therapy is used routinely for treating many types of cancer; it is FDA-cleared (510k) and reimbursed by both public and private insurers – around the world.

-Protons are arguably the most advanced form of radiation therapy – yet there are only 61 proton-therapy centers world-wide; compare with over 10,000 X-Ray radiation therapy machines.
+Protons are arguably the most advanced form of radiation therapy – yet there are only 69 proton-therapy centers world-wide; compare with over 10,000 ( traditional X-Ray/Gamma) radiation therapy machines.

 The main barrier to widespread adoption is the large size (football stadium) and high cost ($150-250M) of building and operating a center.
-Single-room solutions are slowly being introduced by some vendors for a total cost of $30-45M to the hospital.
+Single-room solutions have been introduced to the market in recent years – yet, at $30-40M per room, they remain prohibitively expensive for the vast majority of hospitals and clinics.

 The key to making protons available to every patient is a scalable, add-on, single-room solution, at less than half the current price tag; all while maintaining very high beam quality and providing cutting-edge clinical capabilities such as PBS, IMPT, and more.